Case Study #1

 The SITUATION: A small but highly profitable family-run UK firm had drifted into a situation where it was too dependent on a single Strategic Partner.
 And that Partner appeared to be running into financial trouble.
 The UK firm was at risk of being pulled under if the Partner collapsed.

-RESPONSE: David assessed the client's and Partner's situations and facilitated Workshop 4 (Energized to Impact) for the client and their Strategic Partner.
+RESPONSE: David assessed the client's and Partner's situations and facilitated Crisis Adaptability Lab 2 (Energized to Impact) for the client and their Strategic Partner.

-RESULT: both organizations are now thriving.
+RESULT: both organizations avoided falling into crisis.
 What appeared to be financial problems in the Partner turned out to be governance and leadership problems.
 The client was able to agree and operate a more modern and effective partnership with their ally.